SuikaSibyl/android_camerartist/README.md

+# Cameratist

 ## About

 This is an Android Application, on which you can stylize your photo taken to various style.
-For example, you can change the background to 'the Great Wave' or simply grayscale.
+For example, you can change the background to *'the Great Wave'* or simply grayscale.

 To finish this application, I use three great repository: